A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Simulation studies

 for $(z_1,z_2)\in[0,1]^2$, where $\Sigma = \text{diag}(0.08^2,0.5^2)$.
 The resulting true intensity is anisotropic, with noticeably smaller characteristic length-scales in the first argument, cf.~Figure \ref{Fig:2DResults}.

 The results for the bi-dimensional scenario are summarized in Figure \ref{Fig:2DResults} and Table \ref{Tab:2DTab}.
-The first three panels show the posterior mean for increasing sample sizes $n = 50, 250, 1000$, displaying a clear improvement in the visual agreement with the ground truth (depicted in the last panel).
+The first three panels show the posterior mean for increasing sample sizes $n = 50, 250, 1000$, displaying again a clear improvement in the visual agreement with the ground truth (depicted in the last panel).
 Table \ref{Tab:2DTab} reports the absolute and relative $L^2$-estimation errors for the posterior mean and the kernel procedure, averaged over 100 replicated experiments.
-In line with the previous results, we observe a steady decay in the estimation errors of the posterior mean, whose performance is overall superior to the one of the averaged kernel estimator.
+In line with the previous results, we observe a steady decay in the estimation errors associated to the posterior mean, whose performance is overall superior to the one of the averaged kernel estimator.
 For the computation of the posterior mean, we employed a discretization of the parameter space with $V = 600$ linear interpolation functions, based on a triangular tessellation of the covariate space $[0,1]^2$ with maximal element area equal to $0.0014$.
-All the other parameters for the prior specification and the implementation of the MCMC algorithm were left unchanged from the one-dimensional experiments.
+All the other parameters in the prior specification and the implementation of the MCMC algorithm were left unchanged from the one-dimensional experiments.
 Running times ranged between $15$ and $260$ minutes.

-Further details on the simulations studies, including diagnostic plots for the performed runs of the MCMC algorithms can be found in Section \ref{Sec:MoreSym} of the Supplement.
-There, additional experiments with different ground truths are also provided.
+Further details on the simulations studies, including diagnostic plots for the MCMC algorithm can be found in Section \ref{Sec:MoreSym} of the Supplement.
+There, additional experiments with different ground truths, purely spatial effects and over-parametrized models are also provided.